-- Name of qualified subrecipient or contractor, affiliation, and contact. - Method of Selection: For "to be determined," describe plans for selection.

-• Period of Performance: Include the dates for the performance period.
-If it involves a number of tasks, include the performance period for each task.

-- Scope of Work: List and describe the specific activities or tasks to be performed. - Criteria for Measuring Accountability: Include reporting schedule.
+- Name of qualified subrecipient or contractor, affiliation, and contact.
+Information must include the name and location (city, state, and Congressional district) of the entity receiving the funds and the location of the primary place of performance under the contract or sub award.) - Method of Selection: A description indicating how the sub recipient was selected.
+For "to be determined," describe plans for selection. - Period of Performance: Include the dates for the performance period.
+If it involves a number of tasks, include the performance period for each task. - Scope of Work: List and describe the specific activities or tasks to be performed. - Criteria for Measuring Accountability: Include reporting schedule. - Itemized Budget: Include categories used in program budget for subrecipients or contractors.

-• Itemized Budget: Include categories used in program budget for subrecipients or contractors.
-If applicable, include any indirect costs paid under a subaward or contract and the indirect cost rate used
+If applicable, include any indirect costs paid under a subaward or contract and the indirect cost rate used.

-All subawards and contracts must be made consistent with the requirements of 2 CFR §§ 200.330-200.332 for subawards, and 2 CRF §§ 200.317-326 for procurements.
+All subawards and contracts must be made consistent with the requirements of 2 CFR §§ 200.330-200.332 for subawards, and 2 CFR §§ 200.317-326 for procurements.
 For any equipment, a description of the item and associated costs or price is required, including a description of how it will be used in the project.
-Note that equipment is defined as tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-federal entity for financial statement purposes,
+Note that equipment is defined as tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-federal entity for financial statement purposes, or \$5,000.
+See 2 CFR § 200.33 Equipment, 2 CFR § 200.313, and 2 CRF §§ 200.317-326.